techno-tim/techno-tim.github.io/_posts/2023-07-01-renovate-bot-kubernetes.md

 So now with Renovate bot we can keep track and upgrade our Kubernetes deployment and even helm charts but I bet you are wondering how you can deploy them?
 There are quite a few ways to deploy these resources using GitOps tools like Flux and ArgoCD, or even just a simple CI task that runs kubectl and or helm.
 [I have a few videos on this topic](https://technotim.live/posts/flux-devops-gitops/).
 What about Docker deployments?
 Well if you’re interested in how to automate deployments with Docker and Renovate let me know in the comments below.

-Well, I learned a ton about Renovate Bot, how to add it to your Git Repository and how to automate Pull Requests when there are updates available, and I hope you leanred something too!
+Well, I learned a ton about Renovate Bot, how to add it to your Git Repository and how to automate Pull Requests when there are updates available, and I hope you learned something too!
 And remember if you found anything in this post helpful, don’t forget to share.
 Thanks for Reading!

 ## Join the conversation